Transfer Student Admissions

 Scholarships created for transfer students

 CCA’s Faculty Honors awards are based on outstanding creative ability and academic achievement of transfer applicants.
-With a grade point average of 3.0 or higher, you could receive a minimum $13,000.
+With a grade point average of 3.0 or higher, you could receive a minimum $15,000 per year.

 Application

-You should complete all admission application requirements by March 1 for fall admission or Oct.
-1 for spring admission.
+Transfer students who complete all admission application requirements by the priority deadline are automatically considered for the Visionary Practice Scholarship.
 No separate scholarship application is required.

 Grants